elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 [195, 152]
 ```

-The above example shows the difference; the `String` module returns utf-8
+The above example shows the difference; the `String` module returns UTF-8
 codepoints, while `:binary` deals with raw data bytes.

 ## Formatted text output

-Elixir does not contain a function similar to C `printf`.
-An option is relying
+Elixir does not contain a function similar to `printf` found in C and other
-on string interpolation that is built into the language to do this, eg.:
+languages.
+An option is to rely on string interpolation to achieve similar
+result:

 ```iex
 iex> f = Float.to_string(:math.pi, decimals: 3) |> String.rjust(10)